-- 1. Write and speak in Spanish for a variety of purposes and audiences at a beginner level. - 2.
-Listen actively and respond in Spanish at a beginner level. - 3.
-Discuss diverse societies and cultures.
+Write and speak in Spanish for a variety of purposes and audiences at a beginner level.

+Listen actively and respond in Spanish at a beginner level.

 SPAN 105: Beginning Spanish Conversation II

 A continuation from SPAN 104.
 A mixture of grammar, culture, pronunciation, listening and speaking at a beginner level.
 For beginning and ongoing students of the Spanish language.
 SPAN 104, equivalent or instructor permission recommended.
 This class may include students from multiple sections.
 (Elective)